 When you’re writing your resume, as well as applying for jobs, you should be honest in all aspects.
 It’s best not to lie at all on your resume and application.

 You never know if the company will find out that you lied about something, and then it will be too late for you to do anything about it.
-When you’re writing your resume and application, there are certain things that are lies.
+When you’re writing your resume and application, certain things are lies.

 What things are lies?
-Well, here are some of them: You have more experience than you actually do have, You have a bachelor’s degree when you don’t actually have one, You worked somewhere that wasn’t really true You graduated from high school when you didn’t actually graduate
+Well, here are some of them: You have more experience than you do have, you have a bachelor’s degree when you don’t have one, You worked somewhere that wasn’t true.

-There are other things that aren’t lies but they aren’t exactly true either.
-For example, maybe you worked at McDonalds one summer when you were 14 years old and then when you were 15 years old.
+Other things aren’t lies but they aren’t exactly true either.
+For example, maybe you worked at McDonald’s one summer when you were 14 years old and then when you were 15 years old.

 Most Common Resume Lies